NYS Community Employment Specialist Technical Assistance Support Center (CES TASC)

 The Yang-Tan Institute provides training, technical assistance, consultation and targeted evaluation and research to support the statewide network of Community Employment Specialists.
 This is done under a memorandum of agreement with the New York State Education Department (NYSED), Office of Adult Career and Continuing Education Services - Vocational Rehabilitation (ACCES-VR).

-1. Technical assistance, consultation and targeted evaluation/research to support NYSED, ACCES-VR: The Cornell team will convene a one-day meeting to support ACCES-VR’s development of a logic model to clearly articulate resources, activities, short-, mid- and long-term outcomes, and impacts across the VR-sponsored transition-related activities in the base year.
-This will result in the development of a formal logic model, with indicators for measurement of success, performance benchmarking, and development of an evaluation plan.
-Across years two through five, the Yang-Tan Institute will work with ACCES-VR to evaluate and track progress and provide organizational development support as needed.
+1. Technical assistance, consultation, and targeted evaluation/research to support NYSED, ACCES-VR: The Cornell team supported ACCES-VR’s development of a logic model that clearly articulate resources, activities, short-, mid- and long-term outcomes, and impacts across the VR-sponsored transition-related activities in the base year.
+The logic model has indicators for measurement of success, performance benchmarking, and development of an evaluation plan.
+Since the base year, the Yang-Tan Institute continues to work with ACCES-VR to evaluate and track progress and provide organizational development support as needed.
 A targeted research study will also be done using ACCES-VR administrative data.

 2. Design and Distribute Materials Working with ACCES-VR and other transition stakeholders: The Yang-Tan Institute will design and distribute materials for use by Community Employment Specialists (CES) throughout 10 regional centers.
 This will include a common training curriculum, informational materials, and support media pertaining to promising and evidence-based practices.

-3. Host Learning Community Webinars: These will support the ongoing work, collaboration, and cross training of general VR counselors, Senior Transition VR Counselors, and CES.
-The Yang-Tan Institute will work with ACCES-VR to design, implement, and evaluate distance learning communities, which will be focused on promoting effective employment practices.
+3. Host Learning Community Webinars: These support the ongoing work, collaboration, and cross training of general VR counselors, Senior Transition VR Counselors, and CES.
+The Yang-Tan Institute works with ACCES-VR to design, implement, and evaluate distance learning communities, which will be focused on promoting effective employment practices.

 New York State Education Department, Office of Adult Career and Continuing Education Services - Vocational Rehabilitation